johnietre/SpanSite/README.md

 # SpanSite
-Sight to help with my spanish
+Site to help with my spanish